About r/vocabulary

 The community at a glance

-r/vocabulary is a Subreddit for Language Learners with roughly 33K members.
+r/vocabulary is a Subreddit for Language Learners with roughly 37K members.
 It uses a forum format for communication.
+It is the 10th largest community in the Language Learning topic page.

 Community Topics